signaldust/bunny-jit/README.md

 However, in order to not increase computation on paths that never compute the value, we work up the dominator tree only until we see a branch.
-We don't need to worry about blocks other than dominators, because if they branch, they must also merge (FIXME: might need to add check for a post-dominator?
-Not sure if this is truly an issue though, because it's safe either way and if we enable further optimizations the movement is probably worth it either way in practice).
+We don't need to worry about blocks other than dominators, because if they branch, they must also merge (FIXME: Do we theoretically need a check for a post-dominator?
+Not sure if this is a practical issue though, because it's safe either way and if we enable further optimizations the movement is probably worth it either way).

 As it turns out, if a "natural loop" has a header (ie. the edge that enters the loop is not critical), then this gives us loop invariant code motion